Antonio Mateu Lahoz: Spain

-In 2008, Mateu Lahoz began working as a referee in La Liga.
-Since then, he has established himself as one of the most prominent referees in Spain.
-Considered unpopular among Spanish football fans, Mateu Lahoz is known for allowing matches to descend into chaos by not reacting to play, and then drawing more attention to himself than the game through bizarre discussions with players and making controversial decisions.
-Mateu Lahoz has said that refereeing is his happiness, while reflecting on the importance of the role.
+In 2008, Mateu Lahoz began working as a referee in La Liga, becoming established as one of the most prominent referees in Spain during his career.
+Considered unpopular among Spanish football fans, Mateu Lahoz is known for his personal flair; it was reported that he would allow matches to descend into chaos by not reacting to play, and then draw more attention to himself than the game through bizarre discussions with players and controversial decisions.

 In 2012, he refereed in the Supercopa de España.
 It was around this time that he first became known for a particular style, as it was commented on by then-Real Madrid manager José Mourinho; this response was praise, with Mourinho finding it a pleasant difference that Mateu Lahoz preferred talking to players over immediately disciplining them, and that what he did kept the game moving.
 Barcelona manager Xavi also said, years later, that he found Mateu Lahoz talking a lot to be positive when he was a player (for Barcelona) around that time; the Barcelona manager of the time, Pep Guardiola, reportedly "wasn't such a fan".

 Mateu Lahoz was the referee in 2014 Copa del Rey Final between Real Madrid and main rivals Barcelona.
 In May 2014, he stood out for booking Barcelona's Lionel Messi for dissent when Messi protested an offside call; shown to be onside, Mateu Lahoz supposedly apologised for the mistake after the game.
 After a 2018 match in which a number of Mateu Lahoz' reportedly questionable decisions went against Barcelona, player Gerard Piqué had to be physically restrained when approaching him after the match.
 In 2019, Mateu Lahoz had another notable run-in with Barcelona, showing two red cards in a minute: the first to Ronald Araújo for a reportedly debatable professional foul, the second a straight red to Ousmane Dembélé for supposedly protesting that decision.
-The severity of the second card was criticised, as was the application of a card at all, with Messi noting that Dembélé did not speak Spanish and questioning how he would have thus been able to dissent.
+The severity of the second card was criticised, with some criticising the application of a card at all: Messi noted that Dembélé did not speak Spanish at the time, questioning how he would have been able to dissent.